natebarksdale/natebarksdale.github.io/src/content/blog/2010-02-23-a-graphical-analysis-of-national-anthem-lyrics.md

 > Our flag, red with the blood of victory, bears the spirit of the country.
 The distant rumbling of the guns mingles with our marching song.
 The path to glory is built by the bodies of our foes
 > We're a long way from simply plucking the Austrian eagle now.
 The [Algerian anthem](http://en.wikipedia.org/wiki/Kassaman) goes still further.
 It opens like this:
 > We swear by the lightning that destroys, By the streams of generous blood being shed,

+---

-> ... and pounds things home with a for-anthems-rare burst of 20th-century technology:
+[Read more at templeton.org].. and pounds things home with a for-anthems-rare burst of 20th-century technology:

 > When we spoke, none listened to us, So we have taken the noise of gunpowder as our rhythm And the sound of machine guns as our melody
 > It is interesting to note that these last two are anthems that were written during their respective countries' struggles against French colonial rule; one wonders whether there was a conscious effort on the part of the songwriters to out-Marseillaise the Marseillaise.
 But do they succeed?
 I'd shift the prize but for that last minor-key line before the clarion call to arms:
 > _Ils viennent jusque dans nos bras_ _\_\_Égorger nos fils, nos compagnes!_ They come up to our arms To slit the throats of our sons and wives!